 Project Budget

 The budget shows how the recipient plans to use the awarded funds.
-The recipient submits a draft budget with their application, Appendix A: Budget Template.
+The recipient submits a draft budget with their application.
 The budget will outline individual costs by task.
 Upon award, Ecology and the recipient finalize the budget before signing the agreement.

 Task 1-Project Administration covers the recipient’s costs of administering the grant.
 Task 2 includes all project related costs.